What Makes a Freelance Business Sustainable?

 A big barrier to freelance sustainability is low pay.
 You earn so little per project that you have to do a ton of work to meet your income needs.

-When I first started freelance writing, I was paid an abysmal rate.
+When I first started freelance writing I was paid an abysmal rate.
+I had no business strategy because I was working for an agency, and no idea that I could build a business on my own.
 I did the mental math and knew that I'd have to crank out thousands of words per day to earn the bare minimum to meet my family's needs.

 At the time, I had no idea that freelancers charged more — substantially more — than what I was earning.
 My first freelancing job (for an agency) paid $27 per 1,000 words.
 Now, I charge clients up to $1,250 for 1,000 words.
 I only knew what was possible because other freelancers shared their rates with me.
 I knew that $1/word was possible with the right clients.